Thenamaris awarded the ISO 50001 certification on Energy Management

 - The application of Variable Frequency Drive technology on selected electric motors

-Consistent with the company’s strategic objective of Operational Excellence, in 2014 Thenamaris was accredited with the ISO 50001 certification on Energy Management.
+Consistent with the company’s strategic objective of Operational Excellence, in 2014 Thenamaris was accredited with the ISO 50001 certification on Energy Management and maintains it through all subsequent revisions.
 The ISO 50001 standard refers to energy efficiency management systems and was first published in July 2011 by the International Organization for Standardization (ISO).
-Prior to being certified in this new standard, in 1999 Thenamaris was accredited with the ISO 14001 standard for its environmental management systems.
+Prior to being certified in this new standard, in 1999 Thenamaris was accredited with the ISO 14001 standard for its environmental management systems, which is also being updated through all subsequent revisions.

 The ISO 50001 is a voluntary international standard applicable to all types of industry and businesses.
 For shipping companies, it includes the energy management systems both on board the vessels as well as on shore.

-In accordance with the ISO 50001 standard, Thenamaris has established an Energy Management System (EnMS) that has been incorporated it within its wider Safety, Quality & Environmental Management System that also includes ISM, ISO 9001, ISO 14001 and OHSAS 18001.
-Within the scope of the ISO 50001 EnMS, Thenamaris has:
+In accordance with the ISO 50001 standard, Thenamaris has established an Energy Management System that has been incorporated within its wider Safety, Quality & Environmental Management System that also includes ISM, ISO 9001, ISO 14001 and ISO 45001.
+Within the scope of the ISO 50001 Energy Management System, Thenamaris has:

-- Articulated an Energy Policy within its existing HSSQEE Policy
+- Articulated an Energy Policy within its existing Health, Safety, Security, Quality, Energy and Environmental Policy

-- Determined its energy baseline, which is the period since the company started to collect data on fuel consumption
+- Determined its energy baseline, which is the period since the company started to collect data on fuel and energy consumption

-- Implemented a quarterly top management review to ensure the continuing suitability, adequacy and effectiveness of its EnMS
+- Implemented a quarterly top management review to ensure the continuing suitability, adequacy and effectiveness of its Energy Management System

 These various energy management initiatives help conserve fossil fuels and reduce the carbon footprint of the company’s business in the global environment in which it operates.
-Also, by implementing an EnMS as required by the ISO 50001 a company can save significantly in energy consumption.
-Finally, Thenamaris’ ISO 50001 certification demonstrates the company’s commitment to continuously improving the energy efficiency of its activities going forward.
+Finally, the ISO 50001 certifications of the three management companies demonstrate their commitment to continuously improving the energy efficiency of their activities going forward.